bbauska/W3Cx-3of5/README.md

 [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) wrote a [proposal](https://www.w3.org/History/1989/proposal.html) in 1989 for a system called the World Wide Web.
 He then created the first Web browser, server, and Web page.
 He wrote the first specifications for URLs, HTTP, and HTML.

-In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science \[MIT/LCS\] in collaboration with [CERN](https://home.cern/), where the Web originated (see information on the [original CERN Server](https://www.w3.org/Daemon/)), with support from DARPA and the [European Commission](https://ec.europa.eu/index_en.htm).
+In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science \[MIT/LCS\] in collaboration with <a href="https://home.cern/">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm">European Commission</a>.

-In April 1995, [Inria](https://www.inria.fr/) became the first European W3C host, followed by [Keio University of Japan](https://www.keio.ac.jp/) (Shonan Fujisawa Campus) in Asia in 1996.
-In 2003, [ERCIM](https://www.ercim.eu/) took over the role of European W3C Host from Inria.
-In 2013, W3C announced [Beihang University](https://ev.buaa.edu.cn/) as the fourth Host.
+In April 1995, <a href="https://www.inria.fr/">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/>Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
+In 2003, <a href="https://www.ercim.eu/">ERCIM</a> took over the role of European W3C Host from Inria.
+In 2013, W3C announced <a href="https://ev.buaa.edu.cn/">Beihang University</a> as the fourth Host.

 In addition to these four Host locations that employ W3C staff, there are [W3C Offices](https://www.w3.org/Consortium/Offices/staff) around the globe that support the developer communities in their regions and organize local events.
 Find the one next to your place!